Lilla Project

 WE BELIEVE ALL KIDS SHOULD BE INSPIRED TO LEARN.

-Poetry In Action has been busily discovering new horizons alongside Indigenous youth at Watarraka School in remote Central Australia!
+Poetry In Action has been busily discovering new horizons alongside First Nations youth at Papunya School in remote Northern Territory!

 THE NEED FOR

-We believe the need for the continued success and expansion of the Lilla Project to reach more Indigenous students in remote regions is clear.
+We believe the need for the continued success and expansion of the Program to reach more Indigenous students in remote regions is clear.

 - 42.5% of indigenous students in the Northern Territory achieve the literacy benchmark for year 3